mihirlabs/mihirlabs.github.io/_posts/2026-02-07-Configuring-a-Site-to-Site-VPN-with-Overlapping-Subnets-on-Cisco-ASA-along-with-Internet-Connectivity.md

 In a typical Site-to-Site VPN, both sides must have unique LAN subnets.
 But what happens during a corporate merger when both companies use the subnet space?

-The objective of this lab is to build an IKEv1 IPsec tunnel between two Cisco ASAs where both local LANs overlap perfectly.
+The objective of this lab is to build an IKEv1 IPsec tunnel between two  ASAs where both local LANs overlap perfectly.
 We will use **Policy NAT (Twice NAT)** to hide the real subnets behind unique "mapped" subnets as traffic traverses the tunnel.

 ## Network Topology